LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 | 4          | Combo counter for measuring the amount of punches                                |   2    |04/03|

 #### 1.9.3 Collision
+1. As a user, I would want the charcter to stay on the ground
+2. As a user, I want the character to bump into the characters
+3. As a user, I want the character to get hurt by the hazards
+4. As a user, I want to know how much health I have

 | User Story | Task Description                             | Points |Due Date|
 | ---------- |--------------------------------------------- | ------ |--------|
 | 1          | Create the charcter contact with the ground              |   2    |25/02|